dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-1.md

 ## To Start

-* setup and clone a github repo using github classroom here: [https://classroom.github.com/g/aD7rqYWq](https://classroom.github.com/g/aD7rqYWq)
-* you may work with up to 1 other person on this - but you are welcome to also work individually.
-You may get more out of it individually.
-If working in a group, the first person to accept the invite via the link above should name the repo.
-The second person should still use the same link but select the name of the team created by the first.
-We'll be using github classroom for a lot of things.
+_You may work with up to 1 other person on this - but you are welcome to also work individually._

+🚀 setup and clone a github repo using github classroom here: [https://classroom.github.com/g/spgQ3doa](https://classroom.github.com/g/spgQ3doa).
+If working in a group, the first person to accept the invite via the link above should name the repo, the "team" in GitHub Classroom.
+The second person should still use the same link above but then select the name of the team already created.
+GitHub Classroom will then generate a repository for you from a template that includes a README.md file to fill out.

+🚀 Clone this repository and then do all your hack-a-thing work in the repository.
+To submit your hack-a-thing simply commit and push, and then submit the link to the repo on Canvas.

 ## Overview